starknet-edu/starknetbook/camp_3/README.md

 <h2 align="center" id="tx_lifecycle">TX Lifecycle</h2>

-On StarkNet Alpha the two types of transactions are DEPLOY or INVOKEand they go through the following lifecycle as they are submitted from the clients to the sequencer:
+On StarkNet Alpha the two types of transactions are `DEPLOY` or `INVOKE`.
+They go through the following lifecycle as they are submitted from the clients to the sequencer:

 <div align="center">
     NOT_RECEIVED -> RECEIVED -> PENDING -> REJECTED || ACCEPTED_ON_L2 -> ACCEPTED_ON_L1